biblehong/8-Week-SQL-Challenge/Case Study #3 : Foodie-Fi.md

    **Result**

    <img src="https://github.com/user-attachments/assets/63fb9560-ad09-4ac7-a239-5edfdf5896dd" alt="Case Study #3: Foodie-Fi" width="300" height="60">

+   - 92 customers churned right after their trial which is 9% of Foodie-Fi's customer database.

 6. What is the number and percentage of customer plans after their initial free trial?
     ```sql